 Kubernetes pod.

-There are also similar JVM metrics dashboards for other "Nucleus" Kubernetes pods that perform less critical roles, such as nucleus-train
+There are also similar JVM metrics dashboards for other Nucleus Kubernetes pods that perform less critical roles, such as nucleus-train

 and nucleus-workspace-volume-snapshot-cleaner